 The Board of Trustees of Cleveland State University created the Office of Internal Audit in 1981.
 It is the policy of the University to continue to support an internal auditing office as a staff function and as an independent appraisal function to examine and evaluate University business or administrative activities as a service to management and the Board of Trustees.
-The Office of Internal Audit reports functionally to the Chief Compliance Officer (Office of General Counsel), and has direct access to the President and Board of Trustees as necessary.
+The Office of Internal Audit reports directly to the Board of Trustees, Financial Affairs Committee and administratively to the SVP Business Affairs and Finance & CFO, and has direct access to the President.

 - operational plans and budgets are carried out efficiently and effectively,